 Both of Administrator and group administrator are able to add images from Images of Admin Portal and Images of User Portal respectively.
 Images must be associated with one group at least or be Global for being viewable

-PrimeHub supports several types of where datasets locate, persist volume, nfs, host path, git and env.
-It depends on where/how/what groups are going to share these datasets.
+PrimeHub supports several types of where volumes locate, persist volume, nfs, host path, git and env.
+It depends on where/how/what groups are going to share these volumes.

-Groups can have read-only access datasets on git repository, or can clone datasets from internet into a persist volume/nfs/host path or can share just environmental variables.
+Groups can have read-only access volumes on git repository, or can clone volumes from internet into a persist volume/nfs/host path or can share just environmental variables.

 Secrets are credentials to access certain resources if required.
-Usually add secrets for pulling images or pulling datasets on git repo which requires credentials, in this case, images must be associated with secrets.
+Usually add secrets for pulling images or pulling volumes on git repo which requires credentials, in this case, images must be associated with secrets.